-The area marked with light grey has a lower level of certainty due to lab results still being processed for this period Data from 30 August 2022 to 10 October 2022

-Source: Office for National Statistics - Coronavirus (COVID-19) Infection Survey
+The area marked with light grey has a lower level of certainty due to lab results still being processed for this period Data from 6 September 2022 to 17 October 2022 Source: Office for National Statistics - Coronavirus (COVID-19) Infection Survey Notes:

-Notes:

 - 1. Modelled results are provisional and subject to revision. - 2.
 All estimates are subject to uncertainty, given that a sample is only part of the wider population.
 Therefore, caution should be taken in over-interpreting any small movements in the latest trends.
 The model used to provide these estimates is a Bayesian model: these provide 95% credible intervals.
 A credible interval gives an indication of the uncertainty of an estimate from data analysis.
 The 95% credible intervals are calculated so that there is a 95% probability of the true value lying in the interval.
 A wider interval indicates more uncertainty in the estimate.
 Overlapping credible intervals indicate that there may not be a true difference between two estimates. - 3.
 Official reported estimates are plotted at a reference point believed to be most representative of the given week.
 To improve stability in the modelling while maintaining relative timeliness of estimates, the official estimates that are reported here are based on the midpoint of the reference week. - 4.
 Official estimates (Figure 1a) should be used to understand the positivity rate for a single point in time.
 This is based on the modelled estimate for the latest week and is the best and most stable estimate and is used in all previous outputs.
 The modelled estimate (Figure 1b) is more suited to understand the recent trend.
 This is because the model is regularly updated to include new test results and smooths the trend over time.

-Positivity by age over time

-These charts present modelled positivity estimates for selected single years of age in Northern Ireland over the past 6 weeks.

-In Northern Ireland, the percentage of people testing positive for COVID-19 increased over recent weeks for those aged 60 years and over, but the trends were uncertain for children and young adults.
+Positivity by age over time These charts present modelled positivity estimates for selected single years of age in Northern Ireland over the past 6 weeks.
+In Northern Ireland, the percentage of people testing positive for COVID-19 increased in those aged around 60 years and over, and the trends were uncertain for children and young adults over recent weeks.
 It should be noted that there is high uncertainty around these trends due to the relatively smaller number of people included in this analysis, so caution should be taken in interpreting the results.
 In addition, caution should be taken in over-interpreting any small movements in the latest trend.
 Estimates in the most recent week have a lower level of certainty due to lab results still being processed for this period.
 Age analysis: We have moved to updating the analysis by single year of age from weekly to monthly however during times when we might expect to see changes by age related events such as the return to schools, this analysis will be included as required.

-Figure 2 - Percentage of people testing positive for COVID-19 for reference ages in Northern Ireland (Data from 30 August 2022 to 10 October 2022)
+Figure 2 - Percentage of people testing positive for COVID-19 for reference ages in Northern Ireland (Data from 6 September 2022 to 17 October 2022) 10 Oct

 10 Oct

 10 Oct

+17 Oct

+17 Oct

-10 Oct
+17 Oct